As young entrepreneurs seek to connect and engage better with an audience, newsletters can be a great tool.

 As of 2019, 87% of marketers use email campaigns to nurture their audiences.
 And with more than 3.9 billion active email users, the possibilities for young entrepreneurs to grow their offering through newsletter integration are endless.

-There’s a reason so many people use newsletters.
+There’s a reason so many people use newsletters and email to reach customers.
 Newsletters can be a perfect space to announce something new.
 Do you have a new product launch coming?
 Is there a policy change that you want to announce?
 You can do it all with newsletters!

 Think about it – since newsletters are opt-in tools, the audience is by-definition interested.
 You can supply them with news that you want them to hear without the distractions of ads and links tempting them to jump to another site.